 There is a distinct lack of complimentary habitats present within the application site compared to sites including North Wirral Foreshore (SSSI, SPA and Ramsar), New Ferry (SSSI) and Mersey Estuary (SSSI, SPA and Ramsar) and the proposed Liverpool Bay SPA extension, therefore it is considered that there will be no significant adverse effect on the statutory sites in the local area.
-However, a Habitats Regulations Assessment of the North Wirral Foreshore (Ramsar) site will be required.
+Consequently, a scoping assessment of the application site identified that the North Wirral Foreshore (Ramsar) site will not be impacted as a result of the development, it is therefore anticipated that a Habitats Regulations Assessment will not be required, as demonstrated in Appendix 07.